gameflorist/dunedynasty/README.md

 - [Stefan Henriks' Atreides campaign](http://arrakis.dune2k.com/downloads.html)
 - [Super Dune II](http://forum.dune2k.com/topic/20065-super-dune-ii-classic/)

 These should be placed in the existing subdirectories inside the `campaign` directory.
+The location of this directory is the same as the `data` directory (see [Installation](#installation)).

 Click the arrows next to the __"The Building of a Dynasty"__ subtitle in the main menu to switch between campaigns.